 Even though we’re more connected than ever, many older adults report feeling loneliness during the pandemic, especially with the holidays looming.

 Sixty and Me conducted a Loneliness study in 2019 with participants ranging in age from 55 to 69 years old, with 75% of the respondents reporting feeling lonely.
-In the that number increased to 87%, with 78% saying the pandemic has amplified their feelings of loneliness because they are unable to socialize.
+In the same survey conducted this year, that number increased to 87%, with 78% saying the pandemic has amplified their feelings of loneliness because they are unable to socialize.

 “I don’t contact people I know to do things because no one wants to go anywhere.
 There is a real fear of getting COVID.”